 The beautiful design of mehendi (henna) and its colour holds a special significance for every girl.
-It is believed that darker the colour of the bride’s mehendi, the more love she will get from her husband.
-On the other hand, some people also believe that the bride with a dark-coloured mehendi gets immense love from her mother-in-law.
-Well, whatever the case may be, a dark mehendi is what every Indian bride-to-be desires.
-Not just bride-to-be, mehendi is favourite of most of the girls, and they just need a reason to adorn their beautiful hands with henna.
+It is believed that the darker the colour of the girl's mehendi, the more love she will get from her partner.
+On the other hand, some people also believe that the girl with a dark-coloured mehendi gets immense love from her mother-in-law.
+Well, whatever the case may be, a dark mehendi is what every Indian girl desires.
+Mehendi is the favourite of most of the girls, and they just need a reason to adorn their beautiful hands with henna.

-One such function or festival on which every married woman loves to apply mehendi is none other then Karva Chauth.
-And, if you are also going to adorn your hands with a beautiful mehendi design this Karva Chauth, then let us give you some really simple and cool tips for making it dark and long-lasting.
+One such function or festival on which every married woman loves to apply mehendi is none other than Karwa Chauth.
+And, if you are also going to adorn your hands with a beautiful mehendi design this Karwa Chauth, then let us give you some really simple and cool tips for making it dark and long-lasting.

 Things to do before and while applying mehendi

 - Get proper sleep and eat something before applying the mehendi.

 - Book your mehendi artist weeks before the ceremony.
 And, before finalising your mehendi designer, do look at their design samples.
 It will give you a clear idea of their designs patterns and design clarity.
 Also, if you have a specific design in your mind and want the same on your hands and feet, then give its copy to your artist beforehand.

 - For best results, try to make the fresh henna paste at your home, or ask your mehendi artist to do so.
 Also, make sure your mehendi artist uses good quality henna; otherwise, you will not get the desired results.